cc-h-s/beg-steal-or-barrow/README.md

      * The second part of this section is for recording mooring movement during the deployment.
 If the mooring moved (evident from pressure timeseries reviewed in flagging section), set Mooring_Move to True and change the index of the shift accordingly.
 If numerous data were distorted during this shift, change index_impact to the approximate length of bad data.
 Intrument depth is then calculated for before and after the shift and recorded in the processing notes along with the date of the shift.
 The very last note in the section is for any additional notes about why the mooring moved (suspected causes, known recovery for maintenance, etc.)
 19. Create NetCDF Variables
      * This is where all the variables are prepared for CIOOS compliant file and shouldn't require any changes.
-     * If there is additional information about the deployment/processing not recorded in the comment earlier in the script, add it at the end before the file is saved using 'note("Additional important info")'.
+     * If there is additional information about the deployment/processing not recorded in the comment earlier in the script, add it at the end before the file is saved using `note("Additional important info")`.